 plan your trip

 New York City is committed to ensuring accessibility for visitors with special needs, and has equipped all buses with lifts for those in wheelchairs and those who have difficulty climbing stairs.
-In addition, many subway stations contain elevators, ramps, visual display signs, accessible public telephones and tactile and audio features on vending machines.
+In addition, many subway stations contain elevators, ramps, visual display signs and tactile and audio features on vending machines.
 Passengers with disabilities are eligible for reduced fares on most trips by using their Medicare card as proof of eligibility.

 Big Apple Greeter is a welcome program that connects visitors with volunteers who enjoy sharing a walk through one or more of New York City's unique neighborhoods.
 There are more than 300 volunteer greeters with special-interest expertise, including accessibility issues and foreign language skills.